Mid-Wales Railway: Crossing the centre of Wales

 After a number of false starts, a practicable route across Mid Wales gathered support in March 1859, when a meeting was held to further what became the Mid-Wales Railway.
 At that time it was described as "the Mid-Wales section of the Manchester, Liverpool, Swansea & Milford Haven Junction Railway".
 This went to Parliament, competing for approval with other schemes.
 It was passed, but in a much truncated form, with the title the Mid-Wales Railway, to construct a line from Llanidloes to Newbridge-on-Wye by way of Rhayader.
 At Llanidloes it would connect with the L&NR, and from there to the national railway network.
 The Mid-Wales Railway Act 1859 (22 & 23 Vict. c. lxiii) was passed on 1 August 1859; authorised capital was £150,000.

-The line's supporters still saw it as part of a trunk express route, and the greatly reduced parliamentary powers were, they believed, a temporary setback.
+The line's supporters still saw it as part of a trunk express route, and the greatly reduced powers granted by Parliament were, they believed, a temporary setback.
 Despite the sharp curves and steep gradients, the Shrewsbury Journal repeated the promoters' publicity that "express trains at the highest speeds reached can be run with the greatest ease and perfect security".
 The directors believed that "as the line would be passing through... one of the richest mineral districts in Britain", they would seek powers to exploit any minerals found during construction.
 The company's supporters still planned to reach Llandovery as part of the onward thrust towards south-west Wales, but Brecon was also considered to be a useful destination.
 Other railways were approaching Brecon: also in 1859 the Brecon and Merthyr Tydfil Junction Railway (usually referred to as the Brecon and Merthyr Railway) was authorised, and the Hereford, Hay and Brecon Railway in 1857.